My Products

 }

-• Click to select the model to edit from the list, and click [Edit].
-Edit model information on the Edit Model popup window, and click [Edit].
+• Click to select the model to edit from the list and click [Edit].
+Edit model information on the Edit model popup and click [Edit].

-• Click to select the model to delete from the list, and click [Delete].
-Click [Delete] of the Delete popup window.
+• Click to select the model to delete from the list and click [Delete].
+Click [Delete] of the Delete popup.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

-4. From the APIs list, click the API you want to create a manual for.
+4. Click the API you want to create a manual for from the API list.

-• To preview the written contents, click [Preview].
+• To preview the written contents, click the [Preview] tab.

 Deploy API